pyomeca/bioptim/README.md

 And that is all!
 You have completed your first optimal control program with `bioptim`!

-## The expected files
+## The full files
-If you did not completely follow (or were too lazy to!) you will find in this section the complete file described in the Getting started section.
+If you did not completely follow (or were too lazy to!) you will find in this section the complete files described in the Getting started section.
 You will find that the file is a bit different from the `example/getting_started/pendulum.py`, but it is merely differences on the surface.

 ### The pendulum.py file